Railway contracts lift EEI backlog

 In a stock exchange filing on Tuesday, the company said the backlog was higher than the P26.39 billion recorded a year earlier, providing stronger revenue visibility after a difficult 2024 when it incurred losses from provisions for claims related to pandemic lockdowns.

-"Now that we have momentum back in obtaining new projects, we are confident that we will have the full support of the workforce that we took care of during those times of uncertainty,” he added.
+"Now that we have momentum back in obtaining new projects, we are confident that we will have the full support of the workforce that we took care of during those times of uncertainty."

 The company recently secured two contracts under the SCRP 07 worth a combined P1.8 billion.
 These cover the P1.7-billion Earthworks in Banlic, Laguna, and the P188-million Underpass Works.
 EEI will implement the projects with the Lotte-Gulermak-EEI Joint Venture.